Sleep Apnea Treatment in Hillsboro & Aloha, OR

 Treating Sleep Apnea

-The first step in treating sleep apnea is diagnosis.
+The first step in treating sleep apnea is a diagnosis.
 Sleep apnea can only be diagnosed by a sleep specialist in an accredited sleep study facility.
 If you suspect sleep apnea, schedule an appointment with your medical doctor and ask for a referral for a sleep study.

-If you do in fact have sleep apnea, the first line therapy that most doctors recommend is continuous positive airway pressure, or CPAP.
+If you do in fact have sleep apnea, the first line therapy that most doctors recommend is continuous positive airway pressure or CPAP.
 This therapy involves wearing a mask while you sleep.
 A machine pushes air through the mask and into your airway to keep your airway open and keep you breathing.

 While CPAP is a very effective treatment for sleep apnea, about 50% of people being treated for sleep apnea are unable to tolerate this form of therapy.
 Some people find that they cannot sleep with the mask on.
 Others find that they (or their partner) are disturbed by the noise of the machine.